 Method 5: Disable Adblocker

 Adblockers, while shielding you from annoying ads, can lead to many browsing-related issues.
-In its attempt to block ads, it is possible that the extension might be obstructing Twitch’s connection to its servers and, thus, prompting the upload error.
+It is possible that the extension might be obstructing Twitch’s connection to its servers and, thus, prompting the upload error.
 So, disable the Adblock extension temporarily and then try uploading your Twitch profile picture.

 1. Type Chrome in the Windows search bar and click on Open.